mohamed-zein/java-lambdas-streams/README.md

 To solve this challenge, we need to implement the methods of `EmployeeUtils` so all tests in `EmployeeUtilsTest` pass successfully.

 ### 5. Solution: Using Lambdas
-The code in class `com.challenge.EmployeeUtils` contains the solution which pass the tests defined in `com.challenge.EmployeeUtilsTest`.
+The code in class `com.lambdas.challenge.EmployeeUtils` contains the solution which pass the tests defined in `com.lambdas.challenge.EmployeeUtilsTest`.

 ## Unit 3: Streams
 ### 1. Understanding Streams